-It is, naturally, a documentary about Anne Frank (1929-1945), author of the world-famous The Diary of a Young Girl.
+It is, naturally, a documentary about Anne Frank (1929-1945), victim of The Holocaust and author of the world-famous The Diary of a Young Girl.
 The documentary, using a fairly standard format, sketches out the history of the Frank family.
 Otto Frank serves in the German army in World War I before marrying Edith Hollander.
-They have daughters Margot and Anne in Germany but flee for Holland after the 1933 Nazi takeover.
+They have daughters Margot and Anne in Germany but flee for The Netherlands in 1933 with the rise of Nazi Germany.

-The Nazis conquer Holland in 1940, however, and after enduring two years of increasingly brutal anti-Semitism, the Frank family hides in the "Secret Annex", a hidden apartment over Otto Frank's spice business.
+Then World War II kicks off, Germans defeat and start occupying the Netherlands in 1940, and after enduring two years of increasingly brutal antisemitism, the Frank family hides in the "Secret Annex", a hidden apartment over Otto Frank's spice business.
 There Anne spends two years writing the diary that would become one of the most famous memoirs in the history of the world.
 After two years of hiding the Franks and the other Jews hiding in the apartment are discovered and arrested by the Germans in 1944.
 Of the eight people living the cramped apartment, only Otto Frank survives the war.